Transfer money to United Arab Emirates. Cheap and fast ways to make an international money transfer

 There is no legal limit on how much money can be sent to or from Malaysia, although banks and other payment providers may impose their own limits.
 Money transfer limits can vary quite widely between providers, and may also change depending on how you want to fund your transfer.
 You could find different limits in place when you pay by card compared to paying using a bank transfer, for example.

 MYR/AED exchange rate trends

-Exchange rate fluctuations can be caused by underlying shifts in how well the economy in Malaysia or United Arab Emirates is doing.
-Other things that can influence the rate are the changes in political stability, or even simple speculation, where traders buy or sell currencies based on how they think trends are going to change.
+As with many currencies, the MYR/AED exchange rate moves over time, due to changes in supply and demand.
+Exchange rate fluctuations can be caused by underlying shifts in how well the economy in Malaysia or United Arab Emirates is doing, changes in political stability, or even simple speculation, where traders buy or sell currencies based on how they think trends are going to change.

-Right now, 1 Malaysian Ringgit buys 0.8225 UAE Dirham.
+Right now, 1 Malaysian Ringgit buys 0.78228 UAE Dirham.

-Typically sending money directly to a recipient’s bank account using a specialist service can be done with fairly low costs, while traditional bank wire fees can be higher.
+Typically sending money directly to a recipient’s bank account using a specialist service can be done with fairly low costs, while traditional bank transfer fees can be higher.
 Paying for your transfer with either a credit card or cash can often mean the fees crank up, too.